 And so everyone's different, everyone's going to work differently, so you set up sort of a framework, but then you take a very individual approach with every person within that framework.

-Our framework contains objectives and key results (from the OKR framework) that engineers should just be doing:
+Our framework contains objectives and key results (from the OKR performance management system) that engineers should just be doing:

 That's a discussion between the developer and the manager; they set up the objectives and goals together and figure out a way to make it happen.”